nilium/NUIToolkit/README.md

 NUI Toolkit, NUIT for short (pronounced [nut] as in 'newt'), is my graphical user interface module-of-sorts written for BlitzMax.
-Many moons ago (about 5 years' worth) I wrote a, GUI called CowerGUI, and it was a stinking heap of garbage.
+Many moons ago (about 5 years' worth) I wrote a GUI called CowerGUI, and it was a stinking heap of garbage.
 I should know, I wrote it and recently updated it so it would actually run again - but this isn't CowerGUI, this is atonement